Shareability Network Based Decomposition Approach for Solving Large-scale Single School Routing Problems: Experiments

-For measuring the sensitivity to the control parameter $\beta$ for the edge compression technique, we choose $\beta$ values ranging from 1 to 4 with a step size of 0.2 and keep the $\gamma$ equal to 0.4.
-The sensitivity analyses results are shown in Figure \ref{beta}.
-The objective value and number of buses required decrease in unison as $\beta$ increased, since a larger set of sharing options are made available via the shareability network and can be potentially fit into a smaller number of buses.
-As $\beta$ decreases, fewer options are available and more buses maybe needed leading to a higher objective function value.
-In contrast, both the running time and length of the feasible trip list increase exponentially with respect to $\beta$, since the shareability graph grows exponentially in size with respect to $\beta$.
-The fluctuation of the running time is induced by the uncertainty for solving the ILP.
+To measure the sensitivity of control parameters $\beta$ and $\gamma$ with respect the edge pruning technique, we choose $\beta$ values ranging from 1 to 4 with a step size of 0.3 and $\gamma$ values ranging from 0 to 1.0 with a step size of 0.1.
+The sensitivity analyses results are shown in Figure \ref{fig:beta_gamma_sensitivity}.
+When $\beta$ and $\gamma$ increase, a larger set of sharing options is made available via the shareability network and school bus schedules can be potentially fit into a smaller number of buses, which leads to better (lower) objective values.
+In general, the computation time increases when the size of trip configuration list increases, which is induced by the increase of $\beta$ and $\gamma$.

+The computation time fluctuates in an unexpected manner when $\beta = 1.6$ and $\gamma = 0.4$.
+We conjecture that this specific problem instance leads to a particularly complex solution space that is "structurally hard" and challenging for the solver to search through.
+We note that even small "bad" perturbations of the input to a high-dimensional non-convex problem can lead to disproportionate increases in "hardness" for a solver.